Hide code cell source

 Required files

-In order to display figures properly, please download these images from [HLB19]:
+In order to display figures properly, please download these images from []:

 And put it in your working directory along with this notebook.
-This tutorial is inspired by the PhD work of Thomas Huguet, in particular the article [HLB19] available here.
-Download it and read it to better understand the context of this exercise.
+This tutorial is inspired by the PhD work of Thomas Huguet available here from the INSA Lyon and the University of Savoie Mont Blanc (defended in 2018).
+You may download it and read it to better understand the context of this exercise.

 Introduction#